Website Internationalization (i18n): The Ultimate Guide

 3. Is your website internationalized?

-Before proceeding, we first need to know if your website is already internationalized.
-After all, your website may already be ready for the localization process, but you’re just not aware of it.
-Here are some key pointers that can guide you:
+Before jumping into website internationalization, a quick check is essential.
+After all, your website could already be ready for the localization process, but you’re unaware of it.

 <div class=”ui-section-hero–content”>